TheKitty-zone/TheKitty.zone/content/services/mpw.md

 ---

 A portable [wallet](https://github.com/PIVX-Labs/MyPIVXWallet) for the PIVX currency.\
 Why?
-Well the main instance is hosted on Github pages and who knows what Github will do in the future.
+Well diversity in the instances of MyPIVXWallet is great right?
+Right